5.6 Diversity, Equity, Inclusion, and Belonging

 - Identify barriers in access, criteria, communication, or manager behavior.

-- Involve relevant stakeholders without putting the burden on affected employees alone.
+- Involve relevant stakeholders without placing the whole burden on affected employees.

 - Recommend practical changes and follow up on impact.